-I feel like since moving here, although we maintain our healthy lifestyle, we’ve just come across way more health problems then we ever did at home.
+I feel like since moving here, although we maintain our healthy lifestyle, we've just come across way more health problems than we ever did at home.

 Over the past year, we have definitely cut back on our meat intake, especially since moving to America, but I reckon we can still do better.